The Pinnacle starts fundraising for 600 acre purchase

 The Windmill Hill Pinnacle Association currently owns about 2,100 acres that stretch from the Westminster-Putney border and the Putney Mountain Association, north to Grafton, and follows the Windmill ridgeline, providing stunning views along a 26-mile hiking trail, particularly to the west.
 The group gets its name from The Pinnacle, which is the highest and most scenic peak (about 1,683 feet) in Westminster.
 The group pays property taxes on its land.

-The group was founded 29 years ago as tribute to a young Westminster man, Jamie Lathrop, who loved the outdoors.
+The group was founded 29 years ago as tribute to a young Westminster man, Jamie Latham, who loved the outdoors.

 While the Massey land isn’t along the current trail system, Mills said long-term plans include turning old logging roads into trails for hiking and other recreation opportunities.